Aspect weaver: Run-time weaving

 Developments in AspectJ have revealed the potential to incorporate just-in-time compilation into the execution of aspect-oriented code to address performance demands.
 At run-time, an aspect weaver could translate aspects in a more efficient manner than traditional, static weaving approaches.
 Using AspectJ on a Java Virtual Machine, dynamic weaving of aspects at run-time has been shown to improve code performance by 26%.
 While some implementations of just-in-time virtual machines implement this capability through a new virtual machine, some implementations can be designed to use features that already exist in current virtual machines.
 The requirement of a new virtual machine is contrary to one of the original design goals of AspectJ.

-To accomplish just-in-time weaving, a change to the virtual machine that executes the compiled bytecode is necessary.
+To accomplish just-in-time weaving, a change to the virtual machine that executes the compiled bytecode is needed.
 A proposed solution for AspectJ uses a layered approach which builds upon the existing Java Virtual Machine to add support for join point management and callbacks to a Dynamic Aspect-Oriented Programming Engine.
 An alternative implementation uses a weaving engine that uses breakpoints to halt execution at the pointcut, select an appropriate method, embed it into the application, and continue.
 The use of breakpoints in this manner has been shown to reduce performance due to a very large number of context switches.

 Performance

 Aspect weavers' performance, as well as the performance of the code that they produce, has been a subject of analysis.
 It is preferable that the improvement in modularity supplied by aspect weaving does not impact run-time performance.
 Aspect weavers are able to perform aspect-specific optimizations.
 While traditional optimizations such as the elimination of unused special variables from aspect code can be done at compile-time, some optimizations can only be performed by the aspect weaver.
 For example, AspectJ contains two similar but distinct keywords, thisJoinPoint, which contains information about this particular instance of woven code, and thisJoinPointStaticPart, which contains information common to all instances of code relevant to that set of advice.
 The optimization of replacing thisJoinPoint with the more efficient and static keyword thisJoinPointStaticPart can only be done by the aspect weaver.
 By performing this replacement, the woven program avoids the creation of a join point object on every execution.
 Studies have shown that the unnecessary creation of join point objects in AspectJ can lead to a performance overhead of 5% at run-time, while performance degradation is only approximately 1% when this object is not created.

-Compile-time performance is generally worse in aspect weavers than their traditional compiler counterparts due to the additional work necessary for locating methods which match the specified pointcuts.
-A study done showed that the AspectJ compiler ajc is about 34% slower than the Sun Microsystems Java 1.3 compiler and about 62% slower than the Java 1.4 compiler.
+Compile-time performance is generally worse in aspect weavers than their traditional compiler counterparts due to the additional work needed for locating methods which match the specified pointcuts.
+One study showed that the AspectJ compiler ajc is about 34% slower than the Sun Microsystems Java 1.3 compiler and about 62% slower than the Java 1.4 compiler.